ejeschke/ginga/doc/manual/concepts.rst

 To keep images organized, simply change to the desired channel before opening a new image, or drag the image to the desired channel window.

 Many preferences in Ginga are set on a per-channel basis.
+Some per-channel settings include:

+* color distribution algorithm
+* color map
+* intensity map
+* cut levels
+* auto cut levels algorihm
+* transforms (flip, swap)
+* rotation
+* WCS display coordinates
+* zoom algorithm
+* scale
+* interpolation type
+* pan position
+* etc.

 A new channel will generally "inherit" the settings for the generic "Image" channel until new preferences are defined and saved.
 If you create a new channel and have already saved preferences for a channel with that name, it will adopt those preferences.
 Thus you can set up channels configured for certain telescopes or types of data and easily reuse them in later sessions.

+Another idea embodied in the channel concept is that the user should not have to manage memory usage too explicitly.
+Each channels has a setting that limits how many images it should keep in memory: if the number exceeds the limit Ginga will remove older images and load them back in as needed without user intervention.

 .. _concepts_plugins: